-Coriander oil can help reduce fungal problems as well as acting as a useful deodorant to reduce bad odours i.e. from the mouth.
+Coriander oil has been known to help reduce fungal problems as well as acting as a useful deodorant to reduce bad odours i.e. from the mouth.

-From the major plant chemical compounds contained in this oil, it has been used for a diversity of physical and mental issues either blended with a carrier oil for massage, inhaled to address a depressive state of mind or blended in a diffuser to calm and seduce especially with an oil with a floral note.
+From the major plant chemical compounds contained in this oil, it has been used for a diversity of physical and mental issues either blended with a carrier oil like Jojoba vegetable oil for a massage blend, inhaled to address a depressive state of mind or blended in a diffuser to calm and seduce especially with an oil with a floral note.

 Coriander oil makes a special additive to a massage oil as it has the reputation of increasing libido.

-Blends well with citrus oils although it is a lesser used oil, it can have a big effect.
+Blends well with citrus oils, herbal oils and woody notes and although it is a less popular oil, it can have a big effect.

-The plant chemicals do vary with geographical and climatic variations of different countries where it is processed like Argentina compared to Iran.
+The plant chemicals do vary with geographical and climatic variations of different countries where it is processed like batches distilled in Argentina compared to those from Iran.

-Keep out of the reach of children, store below 30°, do not ingest and take a skin test first before using topically.
+Keep bottles of this oil out of the reach of children, store below 30°, do not ingest and take a skin test first before using topically.

 The major components of Coriander essential oil are cymene, terpineol, linalool and phellandrene